 For flat rate shipping domestically within the US, the maximum weight approved for each package or envelope is 70 lbs.

 For USPS international flat rates, the maximum weight for Priority Mail International Flat Rate Envelopes and Small Flat Rate Priced Boxes is 4 lbs.
 Additionally, the maximum weight for medium and large Priority Mail International Flat Rate Boxes is 20 lbs.

-While flat rate shipping sounds good in theory, you'll really need to analyze your business' shipping needs and costs to decide whether it's really a good deal for you.
+While flat rate shipping sounds good in theory, it's best to analyze your business' shipping needs and costs to ensure you do not overspend on shipping.